AODA ALLIANCE URGES MR. PINTO TO RECONSIDER THAT DECISION – AND MORE MEDIA COVERAGE OF THE PINTO REVIEW

 As a boy, Jeff Healey loved to play in grassy Woodford Park in the city’s west end.

-Legacy of Local Musician Jeff Healey to Play On in Accessible Park full article
+Legacy of Local Musician Jeff Healey to Play On in Accessible Park.
+Read full article.

 AODA Alliance Also Responds to Criticisms of Us Levelled by the Human Rights Legal Support Centre